When Deep Learning Meets Polyhedral Theory: A Survey: Optimizing Over a Trained Neural Network

 This also generalizes in a straightforward manner to more complex feedforward network architectures (e.g. convolutions, or sparse or skip connections), though we omit the explicit description for notational simplicity.
+One interesting line of work here explores formulations specific to graph neural networks (GNNs), using MILP techniques to simultaneously handle the GNN and the combinatorial input search space over graphs~\citep{mcdonald2024mixed,zhang2023optimizing}.